Essay

 Why continuity matters as much as the local step

+A row by itself is not enough.
 The output state of one step must really be the input state of the next.

-This is where the phrase carried state stops being conceptual and becomes enforceable.
+This is where carried state becomes enforceable:

 the state claimed to leave row t is exactly the state that row t + 1 claims to begin from.